Melodifestivalen 2013: Heats

 The four heats were held in Karlskrona, Gothenburg, Skellefteå and Malmö.
 A selection panel consisting of seven men and eight women ages 17–46 selected the finalists out of 2549 total submissions (1902 for the regular contest and 647 for the newcomer selection).

 In 2012, Sveriges Radio announced that they would award a wildcard to the artist that wins Svensktoppen nästa, a music competition organized by Sveriges Radio P4, the following year.
 While all of the artists competing in this competition already had songs, the competition was scheduled to take place on 26 August 2012, which was before the 1 September 2012 cut off date for both Melodifestivalen and the Eurovision Song Contest.
 Therefore, the winning artist was required to submit a new song that would then be given a wildcard to compete in the competition.
 Terese Fredenwall ultimately won the competition and on 19 October, SVT announced that she would compete in Melodifestivalen with the song "Breaking the Silence".

 For Melodifestivalen 2013, SVT decided to discontinue the Web Wildcard competition that was previously held between 2010 and 2012.
 Instead, an open selection was still held for unpublished and new artists to submit their entries, however, the selection panel that evaluates submissions for the regular contest would also evaluate these entries and select one which would receive a wildcard.
 On 17 October 2012, SVT announced that the song "Island" performed by Elin Petersson had been selected and would receive the wildcard.

-On 19 November 2012, the first of two press conference was held to present the artists, songs, and composers for the competing entries in the first and second semifinals.
+On 19 November 2012, the first of two press conference was held to present the artists, songs, and composers for the competing entries in the first and second heats.
 Sandra Bjurman and Stefan Örn, two of the composers who wrote "Running Scared", the winning song of the Eurovision Song Contest 2011, were among the names.

-On 26 November 2012, the second press conference was held to complete the line-up and present the remaining entries that would compete in the third and fourth semifinals.
+On 26 November 2012, the second press conference was held to complete the line-up and present the remaining entries that would compete in the third and fourth heats.

 Peter Boström and Thomas G:son, the composers of "Euphoria", the winning song of the Eurovision Song Contest 2012, both had several songs among the 32 entries.

-On 3 January 2013, SVT announced the running order for each semifinal.
+On 3 January 2013, SVT announced the running order for each heat.